21"""Abstract Base Classes for the different device types.

 229 Need some way to retrieve the supported trigger types and

-is not just two lists, one
+230 modes.
+This is not just two lists, one for types and another

-231 for modes, because some modes can only be used
+231 for modes, because some modes can only be used with certain

-232 types
+232 types and vice-versa.

 238 def trigger_mode(self) -> microscope.TriggerMode: